Problem with a used car

 Read more about guarantees and warranties.

-I bought a car under a finance agreement
+You bought under a finance agreement

 In all Hire Purchase and Personal Contract Plan (PCP) agreements, the car remains the property of the finance company and ownership of the car does not pass to you until the final instalment is paid.